AdanSul/Operating-Systems/README.md

 ## Introduction

-These assignments focus on fundamental concepts in **Operating Systems**, covering:
-- **Process control & execution**
-- **Multithreading & synchronization mechanisms**
-- **Kernel module development**
-- **Memory management & paging**
+Operating systems serve as the foundation of modern computing, managing hardware resources, enabling process execution, and providing essential functionalities for software applications.
+These assignments focus on implementing key OS mechanisms through practical coding exercises, helping to develop a deeper understanding of **processes, threading, memory management, and kernel interactions**.

-Each assignment provides practical implementations, reinforcing theoretical knowledge with real-world applications.
+Each assignment explores different OS functionalities, reinforcing both theoretical concepts and hands-on programming skills.

 ---